bmcc-mmp/mmp460/wordpress/anatomy-theme.md

 -----------------------------------

-### Template Hierachy
+### Template Hierarchy

-A theme may include as few files as the ones in .
+A theme may include as few files as the ones in this [bare-bone theme](https://github.com/bmcc-mmp/mmp460/tree/master/wordpress/MMP460-minimal-theme) but it can also include additional templates that are .
 WordPress has a method of selecting a template for a page based on a schema and the templates avaiable in the theme.
+Generraly speaking header